ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 	public static void GetBuilder(this MyTasklike dummy) => new BuilderType();
 }
 ```
-Option2 is bad for the typical usecase: you shouldn't have to type out the attribute every single time you want to return `ValueTask`.
-I also don't think Option2 would work well for lambdas where you don't have the option to put an attribute.
+Option2 has the slight benefit of being able to specify a builder even when you're returning the existing `Task`.
+But it's worse for the typical `ValueTask` usecase because it requires you to type out the attribute every single time you want to return `ValueTask`.
+It also doesn't work with lambdas, which don't have a place to hang that attribute.

 Option3 is ugly.
-I don't think there's much benefit to allowing non-owners of types to do the work of making builders -- a builder is very closely tied to the type -- so the ugliness isn't merited.
+We could live with that ugliness if it was useful to extend third-party tasklike types, but experience is that the implementation of the builder and the tasklike are closely related, so closely that it's not feasible to build someone else's tasklike.
+So the ugliness isn't merited.

 ## Discuss: genericity of tasklike and builder

+**Question.** Why do you need a non-generic `MyBuilder` to build a non-generic `MyTask`?
+And why do you need an arity-1 `MyBuilder<T>` to build an arity-1 `MyTask<T>`?
+Why can't we be more flexible about arities?

+Why can't we write `[Tasklike(typeof(MyBuilder<object>))] MyTask` and use `MyBuilder<object>` as the builder-type for building a non-generic tasklike `MyTask`?

+*These two things might be possible for top-level methods, but they don't work with lambdas and type inference.
+Let's spell out the related question about type inference:*

-**Question.** Why does the builder have to have exactly the same arity as its tasklike?
-Or: When the compiler does generic type inference with the argument `async()=>{return 3;}` being passed to a method `void f(Func<MyTask<T>> lambda)`, how does it go from `3` to `int` to `T = int` ?
+When the compiler does generic type inference with the argument `async()=>{return 3;}` being passed to a method `void f(Func<MyTask<T>> lambda)`, how does it go from `3` to `int` to `T = int` ?

-Let's start with the traditional behavior for `Task`:
+**Current behavior:** Let's start with the traditional behavior for `Task`:
 ```csharp
 void f(Func<Task<T>> lambda);
 var xf = f(async () => {return 3;});
 // Infers T = int
 ```

-Under the proposal, it will work like this:
+**Proposal:** Under the proposal, it will work like this:
 ```csharp
 void g(Func<MyTasklike<T>> lambda);
 var xg = g(async () => {return 3;});